damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ## GitLab Workflow

-The **GitLab Workflow** consists on a logical sequence of possible actions to be taken during the entire lifecycle of the software development process, using GitLab as the platform that hosts your code.
+The **GitLab Workflow** is a logical sequence of possible actions to be taken during the entire lifecycle of the software development process, using GitLab as the platform that hosts your code.

 The GitLab Workflow takes into account the [GitLab Flow][post-flow], which consists of Git-based methods and tactics for version management, such as branching strategy, Git best practices, and so on.

-With the GitLab Workflow, the [goal][master-plan] is to help teams to work cohesively and effectively since the first stage of implementing something new (ideation) until the last stage, which is deploying that implementation to production.
-That's what we call "going faster from idea to production in 10 steps".
+With the GitLab Workflow, the [goal][master-plan] is to help teams work cohesively and effectively from the first stage of implementing something new (ideation) to the last stage—deploying implementation to production.
+That's what we call "going faster from idea to production in 10 steps."

 ![FROM IDEA TO PRODUCTION IN 10 STEPS](/images/blogimages/idea-to-production-10-steps.png)

 ### Stages of Software Development

-The natural course of the software development process passes through 10 major steps, for whose GitLab presents individual solutions:
+The natural course of the software development process passes through 10 major steps, GitLab has built solutions for all of them:

 1. **IDEA:** Every new proposal starts with an idea, which usually come up in a chat.
 For this stage, GitLab integrates with [Mattermost].
 2. **ISSUE:** The most effective way to discuss an idea is creating an issue for it.
 Your team and your collaborators can help you to polish and improve it in the [issue tracker](#gitlab-issue-tracker).
-3. **PLAN:** Once the discussion came to an agreement, it's time to code.
+3. **PLAN:** Once the discussion comes to an agreement, it's time to code.
 But wait!
 First, we need to prioritize and organize our workflow.
 For this, we can use the [Issue Board](#gitlab-issue-board).
 4. **CODE:** Now we're ready to write our code, once we have everything organized.
 5. **COMMIT:** Once we're happy with our draft, we can commit our code to a feature-branch.
 6. **TEST:** With [GitLab CI][ci], we can run our scripts to build and test our application.
-7. **REVIEW:** Once our script worked and our tests and builds succeeded, we are ready to get our [code reviewed](#gitlab-code-review) and approved.
+7. **REVIEW:** Once our script works and our tests and builds succeeds, we are ready to get our [code reviewed](#gitlab-code-review) and approved.
 8. **STAGING:** Now it's time to [deploy our code to a staging environment][ci-cd-cd] to check if everything worked as we were expecting or if we still need adjustments.
-9. **PRODUCTION:** When we got everything working as it should, it's time to [deploy to our production environment][ci-cd-cd]!
+9. **PRODUCTION:** When we have everything working as it should, it's time to [deploy to our production environment][ci-cd-cd]!
 10. **FEEDBACK:** Now it's time to look back and check what stage of our work needs improvement.
-We use [Cycle Analytics][ca] for a feedback on the time we spent on key stages of our process.
+We use [Cycle Analytics][ca] for feedback on the time we spent on key stages of our process.

 To walk through these stages smoothly, it's important to have powerful tools to support this workflow.
-On the next sections you'll find an overview of the toolset available at GitLab.
+In the following sections, you'll find an overview of the toolset available from GitLab.

 ## GitLab Issue Tracker

-GitLab has a powerful issue tracker that allows you, your team and your collaborators to share and discuss ideas, before and while implementing them.
+GitLab has a powerful issue tracker that allows you, your team, and your collaborators to share and discuss ideas, before and while implementing them.

 ![issue tracker - view list](/images/blogimages/gitlab-workflow-an-overview/issue-tracker-list-view.png){:.shadow}

 Issues are the first essential feature of the GitLab Workflow.
-[Always start a discussion with an issue][issue-post]: it's the best way to track the evolution of a new prospect.
+[Always start a discussion with an issue][issue-post]; it's the best way to track the evolution of a new idea.

 It's most useful for: